The following plan was adopted by the MSCA Executive Board

 A. Facilitate communication among school counselors at all levels in the state of Montana

-- Publish a newsletter for all Montana School Counselor Association members three times per year.
+Publish a newsletter for all Montana School Counselor Association members six times per year.
+Five of these will be in conjunction with ASCA.

-- Build and maintain a functional website, Facebook page, and other forms of social media for MSCA.
+- Maintain and enhance a comprehensive and user-friendly website, Facebook page, and other forms of social media for MSCA.

 - Facilitate counselor sharing and communication by level (K-12, Elementary, Middle, High School) by: